A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 • the amount of total contributions;

-• the amount of the share contribution of each of the participants;
+• the amount of the share contribution of each participant;

 • time of payment of entrance fees;

-In accordance with the constituent agreement, a legal entity is created, the procedure for the implementation of common work is decided, the conditions for the existence of the property of this legal entity are discussed. persons, as well as the conditions on the basis of which the partners carry out their activities.
+In accordance with the constituent agreement, a legal entity is created, the procedure for carrying out general work is decided, and the conditions for the existence of the property of this legal entity are discussed. persons, as well as the conditions on the basis of which the partners carry out their activities.

-In addition, the contract is intended to define the terms under which the expected gains and losses will be distributed.
-The agreement also specifies how the procedure for admission to and withdrawal from the partnership will take place.
+In addition, the contract is intended to determine the terms under which anticipated profits and losses will be distributed.
+The agreement also specifies how the procedure for joining and leaving the partnership will proceed.

 Number, rights, duties and responsibilities of participants

-The main condition for the creation of such an association is the presence in it at least two participants.
-Their rights and obligations are determined by the constituent agreement, as well as the amount that each of them is ready to provide to the common piggy bank, the so-called share capital.
+The main condition for creating such an association is the presence in it at least two participants.
+Their rights and obligations are determined by the constituent agreement, as well as the amount that each of them is ready to contribute to the common treasury, the so-called share capital.

-When making any decision, full partners proceed from the interests of each of them, each has one vote on the council.
-The exceptions are cases where the presence of a vote for all participants is not provided for in the constituent document, in which case all decisions are made as a result of counting the majority of votes.
+When making any decision, the general partners proceed from the interests of each of them; each has one vote on the council.
+The exception is cases when the presence of a vote for all participants is not provided for in the constituent document; in this case, all decisions are made as a result of counting a majority of votes.

 In addition to the above, each of them has the right to:

-• receipt of income, the amount of which is commensurate with the amount of the contribution;
+• receiving income, the amount of which is commensurate with the amount of the deposit;

 • participation in all affairs of a legal entity;